leyhline/Lagrange/_posts/2018-03-04-watermark-removal-and-integrated-super-resolution-on-anime-pictures.md

 The paper presenting the underlying theory itself is from 2015.
 By now there might be some more advanced techniques and models.
 That's something I have to explore at a later time.

 But what's important to realize is the limit of super-resolution.
 Scaling the image up too much is like drawing something completely new.
 A flower seen from afar might just be a blob of color in our eyes.
-But up close it's a complex organic life form where every petal has it's own highly individual texture and shape. *A Flower Is Not A Flower*.
+But up close it's a complex organic life form where every petal has its own highly individual texture and shape. *A Flower Is Not A Flower*.
 If we were to draw these details on our own without looking at reality, where would the necessary information come from?

 ## Approach